=

 Here are some of the questions in my agenda:

 • Decisions in policy/business often rely on surveys & subjective feedback.
-How can we ensure self-reported data is informative?
-Can we detect misreports and lies?
-How can we encourage honesty?
+How can we ensure self-reported data is reliable?

 • Studies in the wisdom of crowds suggest that aggregating diverse judgments improves decision/prediction accuracy.
 How should we combine disagreeing judgments for best results?